joemasilotti/masilotti.com/src/_posts/2023-04-10-leaving-twitter-for-a-bit.md

 I’m not returning until I know that opening the app will make me feel *better*.
 Not worse.

-I still want to stay in touch with the fiends I’ve made over the years.
+I still want to stay in touch with the friends I’ve made over the years.
 So I’m starting a weekly-ish newsletter on Turbo Native, growing RailsDevs, and being a solopreneur.

 <div class="not-prose">
   <%= render Newsletter::CTA.new(site.data.newsletters.masilotti) %>